t1/junit-5-structure-demo/README.md

 ```

 The `given...` methods are called three times each, once for every parser method.
-The `when...` methods are called four times each, once for every input document; this is only reduced by the tests that expect exceptions.
+The `when...` methods are called four times each, once for every input document;
+minus the cases where the tests expect exceptions.
-There is not so much reuse in the `then...` methods.
+There is actually not so much reuse for the `then...` methods;
+we only extract some constants for the expected documents here.

 But reuse is not the most important reason to extract a method.
 It's more about hiding complexity and staying at a single level of abstraction.